 As far as typing goes, this keyboard is fairly fast and accurate, with a nice feedback and click response that don’t require much time to get used to.
 It’s not exactly down my alley, as the keys feel a tad mushy and I had to hit them a little harder in order to actuate properly, but for most users I’d reckon it will do just fine.
 Keep in mind this keyboard is also a little on the loud site, due to its longer travel, so might not be ideal for typing in very quiet places.

-The trackpad on the other hand is pretty much excellent, with a glass surface and Precision drivers, as well as smooth and quiet dedicated click buttons.
+The trackpad, on the other hand, is pretty much excellent, with a plastic surface and Precision drivers, as well as smooth and quiet dedicated click buttons.
 Well done here.

 For the screen Asus went with a matte IPS FHD panel made by AU Optronics, with 144 Hz refresh rate and very similar to the one MSI uses on the GS65 Stealth Thin.

 It’s not the kind of screen you’ll use for color accurate work, as it only covers 75% of the Adobe RGB gamut, but that aside it’s a fairly solid option for everyday use, multimedia and especially gaming, due to its higher refresh rate.
 Details below.

 - Coverage: 97% sRGB, 73% NTSC, 75% AdobeRGB;

 - Max brightness in the middle of the screen: 321 cd/m2 on power;

 - Contrast at max brightness: 750:1;

 - Black on max brightness: 0.37 cd/m2.